A. E. Heath: Heath as a recruiter

-In 1928 Heath gave lectures to the British Social Hygiene Council, Summer School, at Cambridge University, the last of which attracted the attention of the New York Times and the headline "WOULD TEACH LOVE-MAKING"'.
-Heath is quoted therein thus:We should not dare to play a violin at a concert without knowing something about it, and yet we do not seem to think it necessary to learn this important art of love-making.
-There would be more hope for the race if the art could be made to appeal to younger folk on esthetic rather than on moral grounds. [..] if you could once get rid of that horrible mixture of fascination and fear about sex and other subjects so that they would be easier to talk about, then a great many of our difficulties would simply disappear.On 19 October 1930 the same paper would quote from another lecture by Heath before the British Social Hygiene Council that refers to sex.
+Thinker's Library and retirement

-Heath wrote the introduction to the 1948 Thinker’s Library edition of the late Susan Stebbing's Ideals and Illusions [1941].
+Heath wrote the introduction to the 1948 Thinker's Library edition of the late Stebbing's Ideals and Illusions [1941].
 He described Stebbing as someone who had "scared academic persons because she not only professed rationality but also lived it.
 She made criticism an act of grace."
 He had participated in at least two symposiums with her before her early death in 1943.
+Stebbing had also been one of the philosophers listed as an Honorary Associate of the RPA, and had contributed a 'withering' review of Cyril Joad’s God and Evil (1942) to its Literary Guide.
+As Heath noted, "she was no respecter of persons, eminent or otherwise, when they talked pretentious nonsense."

 He also wrote the introduction to a 1950 edition of The Man versus The State by Herbert Spencer within the same series.
+The year before, he had written the introduction to Philosophy for Pleasure (1949) by fellow humanst Hector Hawton (also published by Watts & Co).

 Heath retired from his professorship as emeritus in 1952, to be succeeded by John Robert Jones who, very much unlike his predecessor, was "an intensely serious Christian".

+Personality

-Heath was remembered as a philosophy professor there as "a man of wide cultural interests who tried to broaden the horizons of his students"– to which end he lent his philosophy student Marian Phillips "a copy of James Joyce’s then-banned book, Ulysses, wrapped up in brown paper to look like a text book, so that she could read it on the bus".
-Glanmor Williams recalls Heath as man of "acerbic of wit and tongue" and as "rationalist who delighted in deliberately saying outrageous things to shock the many ministerial students he had in his classes."
+Heath was remembered as a philosophy professor as "a man of wide cultural interests who tried to broaden the horizons of his students"– to which end he lent his philosophy student Marian Phillips "a copy of James Joyce's then-banned book, Ulysses, wrapped up in brown paper to look like a text book, so that she could read it on the bus".
+Dykes describes him as "revered" by students but disliked by many of his colleagues and "prickly, prejudiced and downright to the point of rudeness."
+Frances Partridge recalls, as a Belandes pupil, that he had "a furious temper when roused" by the boys.
+Swansea colleague Glanmor Williams recalls Heath as man of "acerbic of wit and tongue" and as "rationalist who delighted in deliberately saying outrageous things to shock the many ministerial students he had in his classes."